May 21, 2019

 Aesthetic updates to the facility are typically an out-of-pocket expense that can be negotiated based on the terms of the new lease.
 Tenant improvement dollars can include new paint, flooring, lighting, and other small cosmetic improvements.
 Meeting with an in-house architect or local firm with medical or dental expertise can help the tenant and landlord both gauge how much the proposed improvements will cost.

 An often-overlooked marketing investment is the signage for your business, which can speak volumes in terms of branding and advertising.
-Building, monument, lobby, and hallway, window, and door signage can generate an additional 75 percent of customer base and referrals.
-However, city code regulations or covenants may limit the size, placement, and style options, and the lease-renegotiation process is an opportune time to discuss these options with the landlord.
+Building, monument, lobby and hallway, windows, and door signage can generate an additional 75% of customer base and referrals.
+However, city code regulations or covenants may limit the size, placement and style options, and the lease-renegotiation process is an opportune time to discuss these options with the landlord.